A Guide to CI/CD Testing: Importance, Best Practices, and Tools

 • Isolate CI/CD systems: Place them in secure internal networks/storage.

-• Commit code frequently: Helps to keep your team members informed of any changes and makes it easier to detect issues quickly.
+• Commit code frequently: It helps to keep your team members informed of any changes and makes it easier to detect issues quickly.

-• Continuous security: Operations team can see improved stability as rollback procedures are automated and environments have standard configurations.
+• Continuous security: The operations team can see improved stability as rollback procedures are automated and environments have standard configurations.

 • Rollback: Design for fast and reliable rollbacks from the beginning.